Gluten Free Sourdough Bread Recipe

 Gluten free sourdough dough with fried green tomatoes (recipe at gfJules.com).

-But the sour taste was the thing that seemed to be most elusive for me in my bread experiments.
+But the sour taste was the thing that seemed to be most elusive for me in my early bread experiments.
 That’s fine for me, as I don’t prefer a sourdough taste in my bread, but I know many of you do.

-My early breads came out tasting yeasty and mild, just perfect for sandwiches or dipping in olive oil and balsamic (which we’ve been doing nearly every night for weeks now!).
+My first breads came out tasting yeasty and mild, just perfect for sandwiches or dipping in olive oil and balsamic (which we’ve been doing nearly every night for weeks now!).

 gluten free sourdough overhead V with thermometer